 Operational risk is defined as the possibility of incurring losses due to the failure or unsuitability of processes, people, internal systems and external events.
-The objective that is pursued through its management consists of improving the quality of business management by supplying information on operational risks to allow decisions to be made that ensure long-term continuity within the organisation, improvements to its processes and the quality of both internal and external customer service, complying with the regulatory framework established and optimising capital consumption.
+The objective that is pursued through its management consists of: improving the quality of business management, supplying information on operational risks to allow decisions to be made that ensure long-term continuity within the organisation, improvements to its processes and the quality of both internal and external customer service, in accordance with the regulatory framework established, and the optimisation of capital consumption.